teodosin/karta/README.md

 It's much too early for me to ask or hope for contributions.
 The most valuable thing you might contribute at this stage is sharing your thoughts about the project and discussing it with me, to help clarify the path forward.
 I am active in the Bevy discord, so you may find me there under the same username.

 Use the develop branch for the most up-to-date version.
+Main is for stable-ish releases.

 ## Development